detolly/Counter-Strike-Memory-Manipulation/README.md

 #### Disclaimer: If someone sold you this code, refund your money immediately.
 This is a free product, and shall not be charged for in any circumstance.

 Entrypoint is Form1 where it spawns a LoginForm and you log in to the server.
-You can change this, and if you don't, then you won't be able to build run it.
+You can change this, and if you don't, then you won't be able to run it.
 Basically, the code and the security is absolutely horrible, and practically, you can't use it.

 That being said, the code is a mess and not refactored from where it worked the first time.
 Although it does work, it's horribly inefficient in terms of CPU usage and most definitely memory usage.
 No objects are disposed which isn't suitable for long term usage.
 (The garbage collector isn't even mentioned once lol)